DerGoogler/MMRL/docs/ModFS.md

 ## Avoid MMRL Install Tools

-This workaroud is for people who don't wanna install a extra module for installing other modules
+This workaround is for people who don't wanna install a extra module for installing other modules

 Based on your selected root method